 This year marks the 50th anniversary of Truckee Meadows Fire Protection District.
-On behalf of the entire Board of Fire Commissioners, we want to thank our community for its support and your individual engagement in fire safety.
+On behalf of the entire Board of Fire Commissioners, we want to thank the community for its support and your individual engagement in fire safety.

-Whatever the type of emergency, our highly qualified staff is ready to respond.
-Our firefighters work hard to prevent fires and provide active programs that assist you with removing hazardous vegetation.
+Whatever the type of emergency, our staff of highly qualified firefighters are ready to respond.
+Our staff also works hard to prevent fires and provide active programs that assist you with removing hazardous vegetation.
 Our Green Waste program is free to all residents of the County.

 Over the last several months and through a partnership with NV Energy, the District has added more than 25 wildland firefighters and fuels crew members and many pieces of specialized equipment, all designed to decrease the risks of wildfire.
-We have also been successful in securing many hundreds of thousands of grant dollars that support fuel reduction programs in critical areas.
+We have also been successful in securing many hundreds of thousands of grant dollars to apply fuel reduction programs in critical areas.